Science as Art

 Each artwork must include a short (~150 words) caption in layman's terms briefly explaining the scientific structures, processes, or ideas depicted in the art, as well as any techniques/equipment used to create the piece.
 This explanation should clarify both the scientific and artistic aspects of the work.
 The following websites give some examples of what can be a "science as art" artwork:

 - Scientific Basis (To what extent does the piece show or represent a scientific phenomena or concept?)

 - Aesthetic Appeal (How much does the piece stir aesthetic emotions?)

 - Thought Provocation (To what extent is the piece capable of provoking thoughts about science in others?)

 - Clarity (How well does the image alone convey meaning?
 How well does the written accompaniment enhance the experience of viewing the piece?)

 Entrants will receive notification via e-mail that their submission was received.
-The EXPO committee will select a group of finalists from these submissions and will notify all entrants of their status early April.
-Finalists will then bring their entries to the Expo ready for judging and general display.
-If selected as a finalist, the image and caption (24-point size) should be mounted on a sturdy backing board.
-Do not frame your image!
+The Expo committee will select a group of finalists from these submissions and will notify all entrants of their status by April 4.
+Finalists' entries will be prepared and displayed for voting on Expo day.

 By submitting, participants agree to the following disclaimer: